tlbhuber/11-ReadMeGen/Sample-ReadMe/readMeSampleFile.md

 * [Questions](#Questions)

 ## Installation Procedure
+ Install

 ## Usage Information
+ Use it

 ## Contribution Guidelines
+ None

 ## Testing Instructions
+ Run it and test it

 ## Questions

 Please feel free to reach out to me if you have any quesitons:

-Email:
+Email:  tim@example.com

-Visit my GitHub profile: https://github.com/
+Visit my GitHub profile: https://github.com/tlbhuber